merry-git/coder/README.md

 # Conversations

 To see results, navigate to the `conversations` folder where I ask this agent chain multiple coding questions.
+Once we fine tune models for the hospital simulation, the questions will obviously not be coding.

 I will attach the source code above.
 In the conversation, I instructed the back-and-forth to stop once the task is complete (it will send the word TERMINATE, stopping the code.)
 If the conversation goes into an infinite loop of back-and-forth, such as `binarysearch.md`, `the max_consecutive_auto_reply` parameter will stop after x (10 right now) iterations.

 ### Conversation List